cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_bosh_openstack.html.md

 		| micro-bosh-stemcell-vsphere-0.8.1.tgz       | vsphere, micro, test        |
 		+---------------------------------------------+-----------------------------+

-To download use 'bosh download public stemcell <stemcell_name>'.
+To download use 'bosh download public stemcell stemcell_name'.

 1. Download a public stemcell. *NOTE, in this case you do not use the micro bosh stemcell.*